So you have published an awesome article on LinkedIn?

-That’s great as you are about to increase the engagement on your account!
-Posting useful and high quality articles is one of the easiest ways to gain reach and grow your network as well as your visibility on LinkedIn.
+That’s great, as you are about to increase the engagement on your account!
+Posting useful and high-quality articles is one of the easiest ways to gain reach and grow your network as well as your visibility on LinkedIn.

 If you look at the example above, there are 637 likes under the post.
 Now let’s click on it and you will get a list of people like the one in the example below:

-You will see that these people are a mix of your 1st, 2nd and 3rd degree connections which is great!
+You will see that these people are a mix of your 1st, 2nd and 3rd-degree connections which is great!
 It means there are people who are interested in your content and could be your potential leads.

-Also, when you open the list of people who liked your post, you may have noticed that Dux-Soup icon turned green and you get a pop up saying “At your service”- this means that Dux is ready to work and start contacting these leads.
-It is likely that they will accept your request as they’ve already liked or commented on your post.
+Also, when you open the list of people who liked your post, if you've installed Dux-Soup you may have noticed that the icon turns green and you get a pop-up saying “At your service”.
+This means that Dux is ready to work and start the outreach process for you.
+If you don't already have Dux-Soup installed, you can install it for free.

 Make sure your message references your published post so your lead knows who you are and why are you contacting them.
 It can be something like: